-MDI-5 MDI-6, MDI-7 and MDI-10 are the names for the input boards.
+MDI-5 MDI-6, MDI-7, MDI-10 and MDI-11 are the names for the input boards.

-• For details see the technical specification of the boards.
+• For details see the technical specification of the boards in the Tritec[®] Hardware Installation Manual.

 Absolute / Relative Mouse Positioning (Modes)

 Relative Mouse Positioning: When a mouse is connected to a computer, it is used in the so-called Relative Mouse mode.
 The position of the cursor (pointer) is determined by relative mouse movements.
 Most operating systems have special settings that accelerate the cursor when the mouse is moved faster.
 There is a fixed relationship between mouse movements and cursors position on the display.
 MW-KVM does know about mouse movements, however does not know at which position on the display the cursor is shown.
 The disadvantage to Relative Mouse mode is that the user has to terminate the connection before he can establish a connection to another host PC.